-Hamilton Family Transitional Housing Program – in collaboration with the San Francisco Dependency Drug Court, Behavioral Health Court, and the Child Welfare Program – offers 20 high-needs families interim housing with comprehensive support services for up to 18 months.
-The Transitional Housing Program provides families the time they need to identify and begin to address the multiple barriers and factors that contribute to their chronic homelessness, and helps families improve budgeting, parenting, and other life skills while preparing for economic and housing stability.
+Hamilton Family Transitional Housing Program offers 20 high-needs families interim housing with comprehensive support services for up to 12 months.
+The Transitional Housing Program works closely with the San Francisco Dependency Drug Court and Child Welfare to provide wrap around services to families involved in their program in addition to families referred by Social Service providers throughout the Bay Area.
+The Transitional Housing Program provides families the time they need to identify and begin to address the barriers and factors that contribute to their homelessness.
+The Transitional Housing Program helps families improve budgeting, parenting, and other life skills while preparing them for economic and housing stability.

 If you are interested in applying for the Hamilton Family Transitional Housing Program, please call (415) 409-2100 x100 or email email@example.com for more information and an application packet.

 Marlena arrived in the United States seeking political asylum from the brutal civil war taking place in her home country of El Salvador.
 The home she knew and loved was no longer safe and Marlena was forced to flee and leave behind everything she knew, her family and community.

 Sometime after arriving in the U.S., Marlena started a family of her own.
 However, when her children were young, Marlena’s partner became violent and forced Marlena to flee what she had come to know as home once again.
 It was at this point that she turned to community organizations to help her get back on her feet and make a new home for herself and her family.
 Marlena and her family stayed at the Hamilton Emergency Center before being accepted to the Transitional Housing Program.